For Index of Brides, CLICK

 daughter of Mrs. Gibson, of Napanee and of the late Stephen Gibson, registrar

-of deeds, became the bride of Mr. Melville Staples, of Cavan township.
-The ceremony was performed by the Rev. Dr.
+of deeds, became the bride of Mr. Melville Staples, of Cavan

-Scott, of Bridge St. Methodist Church, and was witnessed by immediate friends
+by the Rev. Dr. Scott, of Bridge St. Methodist Church, and was witnessed by

-of the contracting parties.
-At the
+immediate friends of the contracting parties.

-residence in Cavan township.
-The many
+up their residence in Cavan township.
+The many friends of the bride in this city

-friends of the bride in this city wish for her and Mr. Staples a happy wedded
+wish for her and Mr. Staples a happy wedded life. |

 Steele - Lloyd |